rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 Notably, we declare the volume `redis-data`, bound to the PersistentVolumeClaim `redis-data`, which is mounted at `/data`.
 The `redis` Docker image stores data at `/data` by default.
-The addional arguments in `args` just instruct Redis to save data at a certain frequency.
+The additional arguments in `args` just instruct Redis to save data at a certain frequency.
 The above configuration is saved in `deploy/redis/20-statefulset.yaml` and applied with the usual command

 ```shell